bedwards254/testBDBC/_posts/2019-01-22-BC-Windows-Switch.md

+---
+layout: post
+title:  Switching between BitCurator and Windows
+category: jekyll
+description: Instructions on how to switch between Windows and BitCurator
+---

 # Switching between BitCurator and Windows

 The following instructions describe the steps required to switch between BitCurator and Windows on the Digital Archives Lab computers.
 Both Dell computers have both BitCurator and Windows installed.